vectordotdev/vector/website/content/en/guides/level-up/_index.md

 ---
-title: Leveling up
+title: Level up
 description: Go from Vector beginner to pro!
 Everything you need to use Vector confidently.
-weight: 1
+weight: 3
 ---